Assessment of the examination

 Re-assessment by means of a recheck

-A candidate who is dissatisfied with his or her test assessment may request the Matriculation Examination Board to recheck the assessment.
+A candidate who is dissatisfied with their test assessment may request the Matriculation Examination Board to recheck the assessment.
 If the Board discovers that an error was made in the assessment, the error will be rectified.
 Rechecking an assessment is subject to charge.
 If the assessment is discovered erroneous, the charge will be refunded.